-FATCA & CRS Compliance
+FATCA & CRS

 In 2014, Canada and the United States signed an inter-governmental agreement known as the Foreign Account Tax Compliance Act (FATCA).
 This Act requires Canadian financial institutions, SCU included, to identify and report U.S. members to the Canada Revenue Agency (CRA).

-Canada and more than a hundred other jurisdictions have agreed to commit to its implementation.
-As of July 2017, Canadian financial institutions, SCU included, must identify accounts held by members who are tax residents in countries other than Canada or the U.S. and report about these members to the CRA.
+The Common Reporting Standard (CRS) is an international reporting standard for automatic exchange of financial account information between tax administrations.
+As of July 2017, Canadian financial institutions, SCU included, must identify accounts held by members who are tax residents in countries other than Canada or the U.S. and report this information to the CRA.